National Qualifications Framework (NQF) Level: 9

 Duration: 2 years low residency

-Next Intakes: July and February
+Next Intake: February

-Application Deadline: 31 May for July intake and October 31 for February intake
+Application Deadline: October 31 for February intake

 Campus: Main Campus, 24 Balfour Road, Parnell, Auckland 1010, New Zealand